 This tool will show us the top causes found on the process, in this case the packaging machine downtime.
 Having these major offenders an Ishikawa or fishbone diagram can be used in order to identify causes and overall effects of the issues.
 The figure below shoes the diagram in its simplest form.
 The fishbone diagram is a graphical method for finding the root causes of an effect.
 The effect can be either a negative one, such as process defect or an undue process variation; or a positive one, such as a desired process outcome.
 Kaoru Ishikawa, a famous Japanese consultant developed this method in the 1960's [2].
 First we identify the process effect to be analyzed, writing the effect on the right side box.
-Then identify the main categories of causes the effect under in consideration; typically these are people, environment, material, method, machinery and measurement.
-Identify many as causes corresponding to each individual element using distance from issue as the level of possibility, see figure below [3].
+Then identify the main categories of causes in the effect under consideration; these are typically people, environment, material, method, machinery and measurement.
+Identify as many causes corresponding to each individual element using distance from issue as the level of possibility, see figure below [3].

-Figure 4 Fish Bone Diagram
+Figure 4 - Fish Bone Diagram

 Both analyses will lead to key issues at a major impact in the process or machine.
-With the results we can define project scope and design the process improvements to be included in the machine rebuild.
+With the results we can define project scope and design the process improve-46-POLITECHNÊ ments to be included in the machine rebuild.